Prof. Nicholas Akinwale Titiloye

 Educator

-Professor Titiloye's teaching duties include student courses in General and Systemic Pathology for Medicine, Dentistry, Pharmacy and Allied Health Sciences and Histopathology Technique for Medical Laboratory Technology.
-He has participated and successfully supervised Undergraduate and Graduate thesis and has reviewed undergraduate and graduate curricula for the University in the process of developing new programmes.
+His teaching duties include General and Systemic Pathology for students in Medicine, Dentistry, Pharmacy and other Allied Health Sciences.
+He also participates in the supervision of undergraduate and graduate theses.
+He has reviewed both undergraduate and graduate curricula for several Departments at the University as part of developing new programmes.

 Print page